tadamcz/make-distribution/readme.md

-Provide percentiles, and this script will find the the distribution that fits them best.
-It will give you the distribution's parameters and some lodestar percentiles.
+Provide quantiles, and this script will find the the distribution that fits them best.
+It will give you the distribution's parameters and some commonly-used quantiles.

-(For completeness, you can also do the reverse: supply the parameters and obtain lodestar percentiles)

 Run it in your browser: https://colab.research.google.com/drive/1YfS9JUMdXpilfxcgWwZUMvyRSKWrXxRE